 Any major change within the institution which may impair the function of the Reference Centre (particularly changes in personnel and in material or financial resources) shall be reported immediately to the Director General who will consult the relevant Regional and Specialist Commissions on the continuing status of the institution as a Reference Centre.

-Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Commission (Biological Standards Commission: 7–10 September 2021, and Aquatic Animal Health Standards Commission: 22–29 September 2021; the next deadline is therefore 21 July 2021 for OIE Reference Laboratories for terrestrial animal diseases and 4 August 2021 for aquatic animal diseases).
+Applications should be submitted 45 days before the date scheduled for the meetings of the relevant Specialist Commission: both the Biological Standards Commission and the Aquatic Animal Health Standards Commission meet in February and September; the deadlines are therefore mid-December and mid-July.
 The 45-day period gives the OIE sufficient time to screen, translate into English when necessary, and process the dossiers for the Commission’s evaluation.
 Deadlines must be strictly observed to allow a full evaluation of the dossiers by the members of the Commission prior to its meeting.
 Applications received after the deadline will be examined in the next meeting of the Commission.

 Applications shall be submitted in accordance with Article 1 of the Internal Rules and should include the following information: